ContextDrag: Precise Drag-Based Image Editing via Context-Preserving Token Injection and Position-Aligned Attention: Methodology

-\textbf{Forward Target Region Construction}.
-We first compute a coarse estimate of the post-drag region.
-For each point $p \in M_{\text{ SRC}}$, we compute a provisional drag vector via inverse-distance weighting~\cite{zhao2024fastdrag} in source region $M_{\text{ SRC}}$:
+To inject reference features at the correct target positions, CTI requires token-level spatial correspondences that map each position in the post-drag region back to its source in the original image.
+However, establishing such correspondences in the VAE latent space is non-trivial: unlike pixel space, the latent space is highly compressed (typically $8\times$ spatially), so even small correspondence errors are significantly amplified after decoding.
+Meanwhile, local smoothness is less critical than in pixel space, because the diffusion model itself provides substantial error correction~\cite{masactrl}.
+These characteristics dictate that \textit{precise correspondence estimation is more important than enforcing smooth interpolation} in our setting.

-Here, $\epsilon$ is a small number and included in the denominator to prevent division-by-zero issues.
-The displaced point set {$p+D(p)$} induces a cloud of candidate post-drag locations, and taking the convex hull of this cloud yields a coarse target mask $M^{coarse}_{\text{ DST}}$.
-The \textit{cv2.findContours()} function is used to obtain these convex hulls, and a slight dilation is applied to prevent fragmentation artifacts caused by quantization.
-This forward construction provides an initial approximation of the region affected by the drag operation, which will be further refined in the subsequent reverse-mapping step.
+Existing correspondence strategies are designed for different operating conditions.
+Forward warping methods~\cite{FastDrag} compute a displacement for each source point, but this inherently leaves holes in the target region where no source point is mapped~\cite{inpaint4drag}.
+In our token injection framework, uncovered target tokens lack corresponding reference features entirely, preventing the complete propagation of drag guidance to all target positions.
+Reverse warping methods~\cite{inpaint4drag} address this by mapping each target position back to a source location, but rely on reference vectors inferred from a forward pass and achieve visual continuity through smooth interpolation, an assumption that does not hold in the compressed latent space.

-\textbf{Reverse Mapping in Latent Space}.
-To obtain accurate pointwise correspondences, we perform a reverse lookup that maps each point in the target region back to its original source position.
-Unlike prior work~\cite{lu2025inpaint4drag}, which conducts reverse lookup in pixel space using inferred reference vectors, our method operates directly in the latent space.
-Pixel-space bidirectional warping~\cite{lu2025inpaint4drag}, which achieves visual smoothness by interpolating inferred backward vectors, is not well-suited to the highly compressed VAE latent space.
-In this latent space, even small correspondence errors become greatly amplified after decoding, while local smoothness is less critical because the diffusion model provides substantial error correction~\cite{masactrl}.
-As a result, precise correspondence estimation is more important than enforcing smooth pixel-level interpolation.
+Based on this analysis, we adopt a two-step strategy.
+First, we estimate a coarse target region via forward displacement.
+For each point $p \in M_{\text{ SRC}}$, a provisional drag vector is computed via inverse-distance weighting~\cite{FastDrag}:

-Therefore, we adopt the inverse of the user-specified drag vector as the reference direction.
-The motivation of our approach is that the user-defined control points more faithfully capture the intended deformation, leading to more reliable correspondence estimation.
-For any point $q \in M^{\text{coarse}}_{\text{ DST}}$, its inverse displacement is obtained through a similar inverse-distance weighting over the target control points:
+Here, $\epsilon$ is a small constant to prevent division by zero.
+The displaced point set $\{p+D(p)\}$ induces a cloud of candidate post-drag locations, and taking the convex hull yields a coarse target mask $M^{coarse}_{\text{ DST}}$.